US History Series 2: Reconstruction to the Progressive Era$90

 This is the 2nd series of 4 in a full year of US History.
 You do not need to have to take the classes in this series in order, but it is highly recommended.

 Recommended Ages: 12-17

-Start Date: September 7.
-Class runs for ?? weeks.
+Start Date: January 4, 2022.
+Class consists of 6 lesson plans.
 Students have 2 weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.